-The maximum amount a student can earn is determined by financial need and funds available.
-Students can work up to 19 hours per week while school is in session.
+All work study openings are part-time positions.
+The maximum amount of hours and money a student can earn is determined by financial need and funds available.
 We work to match students with jobs that relate to their career pathway.

-Open positions (see below) and off campus opportunities are sent to student email accounts in the Career Center News and are posted on the Career Center job board on the first floor in Wenatchi Hall.
-Fill out an application and bring it to the Educational Planning and Testing Center, first floor in Wenatchi Hall.
+- If you are eligible for funds the Career Center staff will reply to your email with the student employment application attached.
+Then you can apply for the job openings that are listed below.
+(In addition to being posted on this page, on and off campus job opportunities are sent to student email accounts in the Career Center News and are posted on the Career Center job board on the first floor in Wenatchi Hall.
 A background check is required.
-Speak to the Student Employment & Career Navigator if you have concerns.
+Speak to the Student Employment & Career Navigator if you have concerns.)

 Work Study- Current Openings

 - Computer Lab Assistant (2 positions available) job description

 - Customer Support Specialist (4 positions available) job description

 - Grounds Laborer job description